 - 14.4.29 Pollution incidents are classified by the Environment Agency on the degree of Environment Agency manpower deployed (i.e. large, small) and likely environmental impact with regard to air, water and land.
-Incidents are classified as Category 1 (defined as major), Category 2 (significant), Category 3 (minor) or Category 4 (insignificant). - 14.4.30 Information from the Envirocheck Report (see Appendix 12A in ES Volume III) indicates there have been no Category 1 (major) and no Category 2 (significant) incidents within 500 m of the Site within the last 20 years that have the potential to affect water receptors.
-The last two known pollution incidents occurred in 1992 with the locations and sources of the pollution unknown.
-Lower category recorded incidents are considered serious enough to have affected current baseline water quality, either temporarily, or in the long-term; either due to the historical nature of the incident or the classified category.
+Incidents are classified as Category 1 (defined as major), Category 2 (significant), Category 3 (minor) or Category 4 (insignificant). - 14.4.30 Information from the Envirocheck Report (see Appendix 12A of the Volume III, Document Ref.
+6.4) indicates there have been no Category 1 (major) and no Category 2 (significant) incidents within 500 m of the Site within the last 20 years that have the potential to affect water receptors.
+The last two known pollution incidents occurred in 1992 with the locations and sources of the pollution also unknown.
+Lower category recorded incidents are not considered serious enough to have affected current baseline water quality, either temporarily, or in the longterm; either due to the historical nature of the incident or the classified category.
 Therefore, they are not taken into account when describing the baseline conditions for the Site.